-Everyone at Jesuit High School deserves to be treated with dignity and respect.
+Everyone deserves to be treated with dignity and respect.
 If a student is harassed or bullied, or is a witness to the harassment or bullying of a fellow student, he should report it to his guidance counselor.
-Harassment of any kind may also be reported by calling (504) 483-3913.
+Harassment of any kind may also be reported at (504) 483-3913.

-Harassment is considered a major offense at Jesuit High School.
-There are disciplinary sanctions outlined in the Bulletin which will be imposed on those students who bully or harass others.
+Harassment is considered a major offense.
+There are disciplinary sanctions outlined in this Bulletin which will be imposed on those students who bully or harass others.